radius-project/docs/docs/content/reference/limitations.md

 In order to consume this Dapr resource from a container, either use the environment variable injected into the container (`CONNECTION_STATESTORE_NAME`), or manually craft an environment variable with `'${app.name}-${statestore.name}'`.

+## Connections

+### Direct connections to Azure resources with IAM roles are not supported

+Managed identity support for AKS clusters is not currently supported.
+This will be addressed in a future release.

+As a workaround, manually enable AKS pod identity and assign RBAC assignments to the target resources vis the Azure portal or via the az CLI.
+See the [Azure docs](https://docs.microsoft.com/azure/aks/use-azure-ad-pod-identity) for more information.